Rate Limit Rules

 Settings to define the scope (the Global mode, Active mode, Include/Exclude lists, and Connections to Security Policies).
 These specify the requests upon which this Rule will be enforced.

-A rate limit (defined by the combination of Time Frame, Count by / Event, Number of Events, and Time frame).
+A rate limit (defined by the combination of Time Frame, Count by / Event, Number of events, and Time frame).

 General parameters for administration.